Home / All Posts / How to Install Peel and Stick Over Existing Tile

 “Can You Put Peel and Stick Tile Over Grout Lines?”

 Short answer: Yes.
 You can install peel-and-stick tile over existing tile, but only if the tile and grout lines are flat, clean, and prepped.
-If your tile has deep grout lines, cracks, or texture, keep reading I’ll show you exactly how to fix that before installing.
+If your tile has deep grout lines, cracks, or texture, the dents will eventually show if you don’t fill them in.

 What You’ll Need